Firing Line (TV program): Revival

-Margaret Hoover is the current host of Firing Line reboot on PBS.
+Margaret Hoover hosts the Firing Line reboot on PBS.
 The show premiered on June 2, 2018, on WNET, which serves the New York metropolitan area, and is the largest PBS market in the country.
 The show maintains the original format of deep exchange of ideas with a single guest on a single issue within its 26-minute runtime.
 It is produced weekly at the WNET Tisch Studios.

 Episodes

 The first fourteen episodes of the program featured guests representing a variety of sociopolitical ideologies, including Speaker of the House Paul Ryan, Ohio Governor John Kasich, journalist Gretchen Carlson, Senator Jeff Merkley, "the rising star of the political Left", Alexandria Ocasio-Cortez, and "accidental icon of the conservative movement", Jordan Peterson.
 Margaret Hoover's interview with Alexandria Ocasio-Cortez earned national and international attention for the latter's comments ranging from the state of capitalism and the unemployment rate in the United States to the State of Israel, which earned Ocasio-Cortez derision at the time.
 The former governor of New Jersey Chris Christie was interviewed in which he referred to the crimes that Jared Kushner's father committed as "loathsome".
 Senator Tom Cotton of Arkansas declared in his interview that the U.S. could defeat Iran with, "two strikes.
 The first strike and the last strike."